 - Add this mixture to the dry ingredients and stir to combine.

 - Form small balls of the mixture, flatten and place on a lined baking tray.
 Allow room for spreading.

 - Finally, bake in the oven for around 20 minutes or until golden brown.

-This mixture makes around 15 medium sized biscuits.
+This mixture makes around 15 medium sized biscuits – or if you like larger ones, it makes a batch of 8.
 Enjoy!

 *Active + Nourished received a sample of Seleno Health Organic Maca to review.
 A sample of Biosota Honey was also received on a previous occasion in regard to a different Instagram post that was sponsored.
 All comments expressed are my own views.
 For further information please refer to our Disclosure Policy.

 - Stone et al, 2009 Dec 10, “A pilot investigation into the effect of maca supplementation on physical activity and sexual desire in sportsmen” J Ethnopharmacol.
 2009 Dec 10;126(3):574-6. doi: 10.1016/j.jep.2009.09.012.
 Epub 2009 Sep 23. ↩

 - Richard B. Kreider et al, 2002 “Honey: An Alternative Sports Gel” National Strength & Conditioning Association Volume 24, Number 1, pages 50–51 ↩